Ep.81: Non-Toxic Environments with Andrew Pace

-Robyn: Interesting, because I bet there are plenty of interior decorators who would love to help people in a more mission oriented way.
-Besides have a beautiful home, why not have a beautiful healthy home?
-Which, is your whole mission.
-I just want to point out to people that this isn’t just, we think that this is toxic, we think this is making people sick.
+Robyn: Interesting, because I bet there are plenty of interior decorators who would love to help people in a more mission-oriented way.
+Besides having a beautiful home, why not have a beautiful healthy home?
+Which is your whole mission.
+I just want to point out to people that this isn’t just what we think, that “this is toxic, we think this is making people sick.”
 This is stuff I got from Ryan and his notes to me, Andy, that I just want you to comment on if you want.

 A few years back, a large fluorine company called, “Lumber Liquidators,” got in trouble because people were getting sick from their floors, even though they were supposed to be safe.
 Tell us a little bit about that.
 And/or, now there’s another big manufacture that’s facing potentially millions of dollars in fines in replacement costs because their products are releasing toxic levels of formaldehyde.
 Comment on that a little bit, because I want people to know that there’s actually major litigation, and class action issues from consumers who are getting sick, that is out there in the mainstream.

 But, people were complaining that the flooring was making them sick.
-Finding out through a 60 Minutes documentary that, these floors released anywhere from 10 times to 1,000 times the CARB limit of formaldehyde, and Lumber Liquidators was in a tailspin because of this, and they had to rip out hundreds of thousands of square feet of their flooring, because they were mismarked, mislabeled.
+Finding out through a 60 Minutes documentary that these floors released anywhere from 10 times to 1,000 times the CARB limit of formaldehyde.
+And Lumber Liquidators was in a tailspin because of this, and they had to rip out hundreds of thousands of square feet of their flooring, because they were mismarked and mislabeled.
 It’s one of those things where nobody can prove whether they were doing it intentionally, or was it the fact that it was just very poor translations.
 But, the problem existed, and people were getting sick.
 That comes down to trust your source.

-And so, I’m excited that you’re out there creating awareness about this, because it’s a lot like … You know, I’ve spent a lot of time the last couple years trying to educate people about EMF’s.
+And so, I’m excited that you’re out there creating awareness about this.
+You know, I’ve spent a lot of time the last couple years trying to educate people about EMF’s.
 They don’t even think it’s real, and so many people were making fun of us and saying, “That’s not a real thing.”
 Even though there’s literally 8,000 published studies saying, “Electromagnetic frequencies are these chaotic or radioactive frequencies, are damaging to our health.”
 Whether we notice it, or feel it, or whether we can see them or not.
 They do exist, they are measurable, and the effects of them are measurable on human cells.

 On a positive note, we are going to give you a list of resources from Andy Pace at The Green Design Center, of favorite suppliers that he can easily connect us to.
 But, tell me why you do this.
 Why have you been doing this for 25 years?
 How is this more than a job for you, but more mission?